 7. Supports a Healthy Pregnancy

 What is choline beneficial for when it comes to pregnancy?
 Choline health benefits include the ability to help prevent brain abnormalities.
-Studies have shown that when a fetus obtains more choline, they have an improved change of a healthy, sharp brain functioning later on.
-Studies have also shown that women with a low choline blood level have a higher risk of having children with neural tube defects and developmental problems.
+Interestingly, studies have shown that when a fetus obtains more choline, they have an improved change of a healthy, sharp brain functioning later on.
+In addition, studies have shown that women with a low choline blood level have a higher risk of having children with neural tube defects and developmental problems.
 (4)

 8. Plays an Important Role in Children’s Growth and Development

 Choline health benefits include the ability to maintain healthy growth and development in children.
 Children need choline to help develop brain function.
 It plays an important role in learning, memory and concentration, as well as verbal abilities, creative thinking, mathematical skills and even social cues.
 Studies suggest that choline may be able to help prevent learning disabilities like ADHD, by improving concentration.